faradey/madock/docs/workflow.md

 madock node grunt watch
 ```

+**IMPORTANT:** For the Chrome browser, you can download the LiveReload plugin specifically for madock from the link [Google Chrome plugin](https://chrome.google.com/webstore/detail/livereload-for-madock/cmablbpbnbbgmakinefjgmgpolfahdbo).
+Then install it and enable it for the site you need.

 **NOTE:** You might also need to disable your browser cache.
 For example in Chrome:

 * `Open inspector > Settings > Network > Disable cache (while DevTools is open)`